Karamba Security Joins Sompo Risk Management and Ierae Security to offer a “Car Hacking Challenge” In CODE BLUE security event in Japan

 Tokyo, Japan – November 1st, 2018 – Karamba Security, a world-leading provider of automotive cybersecurity today partnered with SOMPO Risk Management and Ierae Security in the largest security event in Japan, CodeBlue starting November 1st 2018.

-The partnership is focused on matching security research capabilities with the latest security protection technologies, presenting the state of the art in automotive cybersecurity as the industry moves towards the future of smart mobility.
+The partnership is focused on matching security research capabilities with the latest security protection technologies, as the cybersecurity industry moves towards the future of smart mobility.

-As the challengers are trying to take control over the Karamba Robocar which is equipped with the most advance CAN Authentication Encryption technology, and send commands to the engine and steering.
+Challengers will attempt to hijack a Karamba Robocar equipped with the most advanced CAN Authentication Encryption technology, and send commands to the engine and steering.

-As they progress to the next stage of the challenge each time, security functions to protect the in-car network are presented, creating an incremental increase in difficulty.
-The team that obtains the most points in two days will emerge as the winner.
+The team that gets the most points in two days will emerge as the winner.
 The details of the challenge are listed here.

-Sompo Risk Management focuses on cybersecurity in Japan and Ierae Security Research capabilities are key in the progress of cybersecurity best practices in the Japanese market, Karamba, with its representative in Japan Asgent, is honored to partner with these companies to challenge the Japanese researchers with advance protection technology and improve the safety of the connected autonomous car.
+Sompo Risk Management and Ierae Security Research capabilities play a central role in the development of cybersecurity practices in the Japanese market.
+Karamba and its representative in Japan Asgent, are honored to partner with these companies in order to challenge Japanese researchers with advance protection technology and improve the safety of connected autonomous car.